 Most 0% introductory periods last for 12 months.
 Some cards offer a longer introductory period, usually 15 months or 18 months, but these are usually reserved for those with excellent credit.

-Let’s say you plan to pay off your balance during the introductory period, without incurring any new charges.
-To pay off that $7,350 balance (the average household credit card debt + the balance transfer fee) and avoid all interest, you’ll have to make monthly payments as follows:
+Let's say you plan to pay off your balance during the introductory period, without incurring any new charges.
+To pay off that $7,350 balance and avoid all interest, you'll have to make monthly payments as follows:

-Before you go this route, ask yourself this and answer honestly: If you got into debt in the first place because your expenses exceed your income, what will happen when you try to put an extra $400 – $600 into paying down your credit card debt?
-Credit card companies know it’s unlikely that you’ll be able to swing a full payoff, no matter your good intentions.
+Before you go this route, consider whether the reason you got into debt in the first place was because your expenses exceeded your income.
+What will happen when you try to put an extra $400 – $600 into paying down your credit card debt?

-At that point, having failed to pay off the balance during the introductory period, you’ll have to start paying your new card’s APR.
+If you fail to pay off your balance during the introductory period, you'll have to start paying your new card's APR.

 Annual Percentage Rate

-If you’re looking at credit card offers, you may have noticed the term "annual percentage rate," or APR.
-That’s the true cost of the credit, taking into account interest rates, fees and any other charges.
-Knowing the APR allows you to compare offers on an apples-to-apples basis.
+Your annual percentage rate, or APR, is the true cost of the credit, taking into account interest rates, fees and any other charges.
+Knowing the APR allows you to compare offers on a clearer basis.

-Even though interest rates are low and probably will stay that way for the foreseeable future, credit card APRs tend to start at around 13.99%.
+Even when interest rates are low, credit card APRs tend to start at around 13.99%.
 That rate is reserved for those with excellent credit.
-In contrast, the minimum APR for a Rocket Loans™ personal loan for debt consolidation may be lower than the credit card rate for those with excellent credit.
+In contrast, the minimum APR for a Rocket LoansSM personal loan for debt consolidation may be lower than the credit card rate for those with excellent credit.

 Is Using A Balance Transfer Credit Card A Good Idea?

-It’s an easy way to borrow money for free on a short-term basis (as long as the introductory period lasts).
-If you’ve encountered an unexpected budget-breaking expense that’s spiked your balance – say, for example, an emergency auto repair – and you’ve already figured out how you’ll repay it, there’s no reason not to avail yourself of the free interest offer.
+A balance transfer can be an easy way to borrow money on a short-term basis, or as long as the introductory period lasts.
+If you've encountered an unexpected budget-breaking expense that's spiked your balance – say, for example, an emergency auto repair – and you've already figured out how you'll repay it, there's no reason not to take advantage of the 0% APR offer.

-In contrast, if your balance is creeping ever upward because you’re relying on credit cards to fill income-to-expense gaps in your budget and you’re juggling multiple balance transfers, you may be flirting with ultimate financial disaster.
-It’s an exhausting, and ultimately unsustainable, way to live.
+In contrast, if your balance is steadily increasing because you're relying on credit cards to fill income-to-expense gaps in your budget and you're juggling multiple loans or balance transfers, you may be heading toward financial disaster.

-And when you’ve tapped out your ability to get more balance transfer credit cards, your new cards’ less attractive permanent rates will begin accelerating your debt levels toward new dizzying heights.
+Additionally, when you've worn out your ability to get more balance transfer credit cards, your new cards' less attractive permanent rates can begin accelerating your debt levels even higher.

 A quick way to see if your debt is out of control is to check your debt-to-income ratio, or DTI.
 To find this value, add up all your monthly payments, including rent or mortgage, then divide the total by your gross monthly income.
-If your DTI is less than 36%, you’re in good shape.
-If it’s over 36% but below 45%, you should start thinking about reducing your debts.
-If it’s over 45%, you need to start doing so urgently.
+If your DTI is less than 36%, you may be in good shape.
+If it's over 36% but below 45%, you should start thinking about reducing your debts.
+If it's over 45%, you should start doing so urgently.

-Personal Loans: An Alternative To Balance Transfer Credit Cards
+How Personal Loans Can Be An Alternative To Balance Transfer Credit Cards

-There is an alternative to the balance transfer treadmill.
+There is an alternative to the balance transfer cards in the form of personal loans.
 Consider a debt consolidation loan to help you solve your financial pinch.

 What Are Debt Consolidation Loans?